The Movement Disorders Fellowship at Mount Sinai

 Fellows are expected to read widely, to take a pro-active role in participating in the clinical and research activities available at the center, to help in mentoring the residents and students who rotate through our center, and to prepare and present the results of their work at meetings such as the American Academy of Neurology annual meeting, and the Movement Disorders Congress.
 All first year fellows will also attend the Aspen Course on Movement Disorders which occurs in late July, an opportunity to learn in depth and to also meet other fellows and attendings from around the country.

-There are regular conferences within the division, including weekly video rounds at which videos of patients are reviewed and discussed, bi-weekly research meetings, a monthly neurosurgery conference, monthly journal clubs, and other meetings of interest (monthly neurogenetics conference, and weekly neurology grand rounds).
+There are regular conferences within the division, including weekly video rounds at which videos of patients are reviewed and discussed, bi-weekly research meetings, monthly interdisciplinary Neurosurgery conferences with Mount Sinai Beth Israel, monthly journal clubs, and weekly Neurology grand rounds.

 Fellows are expected to take an active role in participating in these conferences, and in preparing presentations for them.